 One day rafting trips on the mellow Middle Fork of the Clearwater are offered from its beginning to the town of Kooskia, Idaho, some 22 miles downstream.
 Primarily a scenic float trip, the Clearwater can be floated in shorter stretches of 8-10 miles.
 With a couple of Class II rapids, the river is a perfect introduction to rafting and a great option for a family trip.

-You can choose to ride in a raft or to paddle your own sit-on-top or inflatable kayak.
+You can choose to ride in a raft or to paddle your own sit-on-top or inflatable kayak based on availability.
 No previous river rafting experience is required for this gentle float trip.
-The option to stay at the nearby River Dance Lodge makes the Middle Fork of the Clearwater River a wonderful lodge-based family rafting adventure.

 Dates & Rates

 *Prices are plus 8% Land & Water Access fees.